Swati Maliwal: Social and political life

 In 2016, based on a petition by the commission, the Delhi High Court directed all police stations in Delhi to install CCTV cameras on their premises.
 In December 2016, based on the direction of the Delhi High Court on a petition by the DCW, a special task force on women safety was constituted in Delhi.
 In 2017, following the commission's request, Delhi police officers were asked to wear body cameras while on duty, to improve their accountability and reduce chances of misconduct.

 In April 2018, she went on a 10-day hunger strike demanding several reforms including the passage of laws mandating death penalty for individuals who rape children, recruiting police under the United Nations standards and more accountability of the police.
 In 2019, she went on another hunger strike demanding expedited justice to rape survivors, correct utilization of Nirbhaya Fund and additional police resources to handle crimes against women.
 She organized multiple campaigns and protests, advocating for time-bound stringent punishment for rapists and women safety.

 In 2019, she led a 13-day march, covering crime-prone areas of Delhi to raise awareness about gender-based violence among local communities and register grievances.
-In November 2020, the DCW under Malliwal was involved in rescuing girls from child traffickers in Jharkhand.
+In November 2020, the DCW under Maliwal was involved in rescuing girls from child traffickers in Jharkhand.
 During the 2023–2024 Manipur violence, Maliwal visited the state in July 2023 to gather details and sent her recommendations to the President of India.

 During her tenure, the commission handled more than 1.7 lakh cases of domestic violence, rape and other crimes against women.
 During her tenure, over 50,000 Mahila Panchayats were organized which served as community meetings for dispute resolution.
 Crisis Intervention Centre (CIC) and Rape Crisis Cell (RCC) were established, which provided medical attention, legal support and counseling to rape survivors.
 During her tenure, the DCW also addressed child trafficking and acid attack cases, which led to a passage of new laws regulating the working of spas, rehabilitation and free treatment for acid attack victims, as well as the ban of the retail sale of acid.

 In January 2024, she was elected as a Member of Parliament in the Rajya Sabha representing Delhi.

+On 24 April 2026, she switched to the Bharatiya Janata Party along with a faction of 6 other AAP Rajya Sabha MPs led by Raghav Chadha.